Foundation Credential vs Method Training:

 IBBFA Foundation Credential

 An IBBFA credential and a method training aren't competing choices.
 They're different layers of your preparation.
 Many instructors hold both — IBBFA as the foundation credential studios and employers verify, plus method-specific training for the particular style they teach.
+For a deeper look at what foundation training actually covers, see our barre instructor training breakdown.

 The Landscape at a Glance